sachkeeratb/Vulnerable-Website/README.md

 ### 2. **Cross-Site Scripting (XSS)**

 An attacker can inject malicious scripts into web pages viewed by other users, potentially leading to session hijacking, defacement, or redirection to malicious sites.

+### 3. **Cross-Site Request Forgery (CSRF)**

+An attacker tricks a user into submitting a request that they did not intend to using their cookie, potentially performing actions on behalf of the user without their consent.

+### 4. **Open Redirect**

+An attacker can redirect users to a malicious site by manipulating a URL parameter, potentially leading to phishing attacks or other malicious activities.

+### 5. **Insecure Direct Object References (IDOR)**

+An attacker can access or modify data they are not authorized to by manipulating input parameters, such as accessing another user's information by changing a user ID in the URL.

 ---